codelibs/fess-docs/en/10.0/admin/user-guide.rst

 Display Configurations
 ----------------------

-Select Crawler > User in the left menu to display a list page of User Configuration, as below.
+Select User > User in the left menu to display a list page of User Configuration, as below.

 |image0|